Developer1510/Developer1510.github.io/README.md

 ### 1.1 Examine the JSON file

 The image below displays the structure of the JSON file exported from EO Browser.
-The red rectangle shows the structure of a single pin; each pin is included in curly brackets {}, which are all a part of a large array ([]) and separated by commas.
+The black rectangle shows the structure of a single pin; each pin is included in curly brackets `{}`, and all pins are listed inside a large array `[]` and separated by commas.

 - `_id:` - underlined with green: A unique pin ID.
 You will copy the value of this field to replace your image names.
 See chapter 1.3 for more information.
 SHOULD NOT BE CHANGED.
 - `title` - underlined with orange: Pin title, as displayed in EO Browser and Pin Library.
 Check chapter 1.2 for more information
 - `group` - underlined with blue: Optional parameter.
 You can use it to group pins together to be displayed as one group on the pin library.
 See chapter 1.4 for more information.